Tutorial V:

 }

-SPARQL DESCRIBE
+DESCRIBE

-## "Pragma for Controlling SPARQL DESCRIBE behaviour
+## "Pragma for Controlling SPARUL DESCRIBE behaviour

 ## e.g. Concise Bound Graphs":